laravel/docs/cashier-paddle.md

 #### Additional Details

-If you would like to specify additional customer or subscription details, you may do so by passing them as the second argument to the `create` method:
+If you would like to specify additional customer or subscription details, you may do so by passing them as a key / value array to the `create` method:

     $payLink = $user->newSubscription('default', 'monthly')
         ->returnTo(route('home'))